 You may self-refer for consultation (routine office) visits to specialty-care departments within Kaiser Permanente with the exception of the anesthesia clinical pain department, laboratory, and radiology and for specialty procedures such as a CT scan, MRI, colonoscopy, or surgery.

 • Northern and Southern Colorado service areas

-You may self-refer for consultation (routine office) visits to Plan Physician specialty-care providers identified as eligible to receive direct referrals in the Provider Directory kp.org, click "Locate our services" then "Medical staff directory."
-You can obtain a paper copy of the directory by calling Member Services toll-free at 888-681-7878 or TTY771.
+You may self-refer for consultation (routine office) visits to Plan Physician specialty-care providers identified as eligible to receive direct referrals in the Provider Directory www.kp.org, click "Find a Doctor".